JuliaNLSolvers/Optim.jl/docs/src/user/minimization.md

 * `g_converged(res)`
 * `initial_state(res)`

+## Input types
+Most users will input `Vector`'s as their `initial_x`'s, and get an `Optim.minimizer(res)` out that is also a vector.
+For zeroth and first order methods, it is also possible to pass in matrices, or even higher dimensional arrays.
+The only restriction imposed by leaving the `Vector` case is, that it is no longer possible to use finite difference approximations or autmatic differentiation.
+Second order methods (variants of Newton's method) do not support this more general input type.

 ## Notes on convergence flags and checks
 Currently, it is possible to access a minimizer using `Optim.minimizer(result)` even if all convergence flags are `false`.
 This means that the user has to be a bit careful when using